Barun-Kumar/sportyAssignment/README.md

 logging.level.com.sporty=DEBUG

 ````
-If the app uses in-memory repositories, no DB config is needed.
+Currently the app uses in-memory repositories, no DB config is needed.

-If using JPA, configure your datasource (H2/Postgres) here and provide DDL/migrations.
+Later we can use JPA and configure our datasource (H2/Postgres) here and provide DDL/migrations.

 ##Verify the service
 Open a browser or use curl to call the endpoints below.